 Or so I thought.
 Then I ran into rubocop, which is a sort of linter and style cop.
 Those can be helpful, so I thought I’d give it a try.
 And it’s mostly good.
 Except it’s opinionated, and some of their opinions are wrong.
 For example:

-- parallel assignment is the bomb
+- parallel assignment is the bomb, despite what they say

 - I use double quotes (